 Purse: A crossbody purse is essential for travel.
 I always travel with this purse (and keep it zipped and in front of my body to prevent pickpocketing).

 Power Adaptors: France uses type C plugs, so if you are coming from the US (or another country that doesn’t use type C), you’ll need power adaptors to charge your electronics.
 These ones are inexpensive and come in a set of three!

-Dresses: Finally, a trip to southern France (especially during the summer!) just calls for some light and airy dresses.
+Dresses: A trip to southern France (especially during the summer!) just calls for some light and airy dresses.
 I LOVE this one and own it in two prints, (now that I’m thinking about it, maybe I need a third…).
 I also love this dress, it’s just so dang easy to wear.

-Don’t Forget Travel Insurance
+Don’t Forget Travel Insurance!

 Securing some travel insurance is an important part of prepping for any international trip – you never know when something might happen, and your regular insurance generally won’t cover you overseas.
 Costs for a medical emergency on vacation can add up extremely fast, so it’s just better to be safe than sorry.
 (And If covid has taught me anything, it’s that you never know what could happen!)

 I like booking insurance at Insure My Trip, as they offer a variety of plans with different coverages to choose from, so you can find the right option for you.
 Plus, they have great customer support if you need help before, during, or after your trip.